Core Memories

 Rammed Earth

-Puente Hills, Los Angeles, CA
+Esperanza Hills Regional Park, Los Angeles, CA

 2026

-Core Memories draws from the idea that landscapes hold memory in their physical layers and in the lived experiences of nearby communities.
+Core Memories draws from the idea that landscapes hold memory in their physical layers and in the experiences of nearby communities.
 The artwork is inspired by the unique topography and layered history of Puente Hills, shaped by natural forces and decades of compacted waste.

 For surrounding neighborhoods, largely communities of color, the Puente Hills Landfill has long symbolized environmental burden.
-Residents recall the odors, noise, and constant movement of dump trucks; as Supervisor Hilda Solis reflected, people “grew up thinking that was normal” even as air pollution and traffic diminished daily life in Avocado Heights, Bassett, and La Puente.
+Residents recall the odors, noise, and constant movement of dump trucks; as Supervisor Solis reflected, people “grew up thinking that was normal” even as air pollution and traffic diminished daily life in Avocado Heights, Bassett, and La Puente.

 Core Memories acknowledges environmental injustice while honoring communities shaped by it, offering a space for reflection and restoration.